 6 months after the entry of an order denying admission to probate of a domestic

-will in accordance with the provisions of Section 6-4, or of a foreign will
+will in accordance with the provisions of Section 6-4 or Section 20-20 or 20-25 of the Electronic Wills and Remote Witnesses Act, or of a foreign will

-in accordance with the provisions of Article VII, any interested person
+in accordance with the provisions of Article VII of this Act, any interested person

 desiring to contest the denial of admission may file a petition to admit